kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 # Chapter X: UIKit Dynamics

-iOS applications live in the hands of the people using them.
-We've come to expect our mobile apps to react to us touching them and to provide some semblance of realness. iOS 7 introduced the idea of flatness in our user interfaces rather than the heavily skeuomorphic concepts previously.
-Instead of heavy interfaces we can provide that bond with our apps with animations and reactions to touch that mirror real-world physics.
+iOS applications essentially live in the hands of the people using them.
+Until somebody taps, swipes and enjoys your work, it sits in suspended animation on a device.
+It's safe to say that as users, we've come to expect our mobile apps to react to our touch and to provide some semblance of "realness".
+Your app's success depends in part on how much the user enjoys its responsiveness.

+iOS 7 introduced the idea of flatness in user interfaces rather than the heavily skeuomorphic concepts we previously experienced.
+Instead of heavy interfaces, we can help forge facilitate the users bonding with our apps through the use of animations and reactions to touch that mirror real-world physics.

-__UIKit Dynamics__ was designed to give you a simplistic set of ways to provide the physical experiences in your animations and view interactions.
-UIKit Dynamics is a 2D physics-inspired animation system designed with a convenient API.
-Originally introduced in iOS 7, UIKit Dynamics was left relatively unchanged in iOS 8.
-Now in iOS 9 we get a bunch of new exciting things like gravity and magnetic fields, non-rectangular collision bounds, and additional attachment behaviors.
+__UIKit Dynamics__ was designed to give you a simplistic set of tools to provide the physical experiences in your animations and view interactions.
+It's a 2D physics-inspired animation system designed with a convenient API.
+Originally introduced in iOS 7, UIKit Dynamics saw very few changes in iOS 8.

+iOS 9 is a different matter.
+With this update we get a bunch of exciting new things like gravity and magnetic fields, non-rectangular collision bounds and additional attachment behaviors.

-> **Note**: This chapter will primarily focus on the new things introduced for UIKit Dynamics for iOS 9.
+> **Note**: This chapter will primarily focus on the new features in UIKit Dynamics for iOS 9.
 Check out *iOS 7 by Tutorials* for a full introduction to the original APIs.
+[FPE TODO: Can you cite the chapter(s) with this format pretty please?
+Format: Chapter X, "Doing cool stuff with UI Kit" of iOS 7 by Tutorials]
 ## Getting started
 UIKit Dynamics is definitely a framework you have to learn by doing.
-You'll be using an Xcode Playground to follow along and watch the changes live!
+Make sure you're using an Xcode Playground to follow along and watch the changes live!

-### Create the Playground
+### Create the playground

-Open Xcode, select __File\New\Playground...__ .
-Enter __UIKit Dynamics__ for the name and set __Platform__ to __iOS__.
+Open Xcode, select __File\New\Playground...__  and enter __UIKit Dynamics__ for the name and set __Platform__ to __iOS__.
 Click __Next__.
-Choose a location for the Playground and click __Create__.
-Once the Playground opens, replace the contents with:
+Choose a location for your playground and click __Create__.

+Once the playground opens, replace the contents with:

 ```swift
 import UIKit